divonlan/genozip/README.md

 The compression is lossless - the decompressed VCF file is 100% identical to the original VCF file.

 The command line options are very much similar to gzip, so if you're familiar with these, it works pretty much the same.
-Try __genozip__ --help to get started.
+To get started, try: __genozip__ --help

 ***Commands***: \
 __genozip__   - compress one or more files \